PlayStation Move Heroes

-PlayStation Move Heroes, known in Japan as Gachinko Heroes (ガチンコヒーローズ Gachinko Hīrōzu, Hardcore Heroes), is a 2011 action-adventure video game developed by Nihilistic Software and published by Sony Computer Entertainment for the PlayStation 3 video game console utilizing the PlayStation Move.
-It is a crossover of the Ratchet & Clank, Jak and Daxter, and Sly Cooper franchises to form a total of six main characters.
+PlayStation Move Heroes is a 2011 action-adventure video game developed by Nihilistic Software and published by Sony Computer Entertainment for the PlayStation 3.
+It utilizes the PlayStation Move controller.
+It is a crossover of the Ratchet & Clank, Jak and Daxter and Sly Cooper franchises to form a total of six main characters.

 Gameplay

 The game features both single-player as well as two-player co-operative multiplayer as players traverse through a series of levels.
 The game features six playable characters: Ratchet, Clank, Jak, Daxter, Sly Cooper, and Bentley.
 It also features a total of 50 levels, which can be categorized into five "archetypes", five weapon classes, and four environments, namely Paris, France from Sly Cooper, Metropolis on Kerwan from Ratchet & Clank, Haven City from Jak and Daxter, and Planet X, which is an original environment created for the game.

 Players can choose which character they want to play as on each level; each character will have a different gameplay style and may have advantages on certain levels.
 Co-operative play allows the second player to play as the first player's sidekick character.
 For example, if the first player selects Jak as their character, the second player will automatically be assigned Daxter.

 The five weapon classes are Disc, Whip, Bowling, Projectile, and Melee.
 The disc is thrown in a similar fashion to a frisbee; once thrown, players navigate it around the level remotely using the Move controller to achieve objectives, for example to hit moving targets.
 The whip is controlled by the Move controller via 1 to 1 movement.
 Bowling acts similar to the disc: the player throws the bowling ball and subsequently guides it with the Move controller.
 Projectiles involve the use of mainly guns as well as other weapons such as grenade launchers.
 Melee uses each character's iconic weapons — Sly's cane, Ratchet's wrench, and Jak's gunstaff — to hit enemies in a fashion similar to their original games.